leethomason/tinyxml2/readme.md

 TinyXML-1 vs. TinyXML-2
 -----------------------

-TinyXML-2 long been the focus of all development.
+TinyXML-2 has long been the focus of all development.
 It is well tested and should be used instead of TinyXML-1.

 TinyXML-2 uses a similar API to TinyXML-1 and the same